 In contrast to previous approaches3,4 that have used exact likelihood methods for fitting cluster size models to data, we used Approximate Bayesian Computation (ABC)7,8.
 In ABC, the likelihood is approximated by distance metrics based on summary statistics derived from the data and a realisation of the model, therefore can naturally incorporate the impact of sampling and importation.
 We used the Majoram MCMC search algorithm implemented in the R package EasyABC9 with the distribution of TB cluster sizes as the summary statistic.

 From the posterior distributions, we extracted the average number of secondary cases per individual (), the degree of dispersion measured as the percentage of transmissions due to 20% of cases, and the proportion of cases that are due to recent local transmission.

+The models and fitting procedure leading to the results presented here are implemented in R and available at http://github.com/ldanon/TBclustr.

 Results